ABOUT THE LONGMONT CHORALE

 This season, we will have a third category: “changed male voices”, if we have 5 or more applicants in that category.

-Haley, our 2018 Middle School Division winner
+Eddie, our 2023 Middle School Division winner

 Support the Youth Vocal Competition